Jotis86/Fake-News-Detection-with-Machine-Learning/README.md

   - F1-Score: 0.9384 ⚖️

 ## 🗂️ Project Structure
-- App
+- `app`: Contains the Streamlit web application.
+- `data`: Contains the datasets used for training and testing.
+- `images`: Contains images used in the project.
+- `notebook_cleaning`: Contains Jupyter notebooks for data cleaning.
+- `notebook_machine_learning`: Contains Jupyter notebooks for machine learning model training and evaluation.
-- Data
+- `README.md`: Project documentation.
-- Notebook Cleaning
-- Notebook Machine Learning

 ## 🌐 Web App
 The project includes a Streamlit web application that allows users to input news articles and classify them as fake or real in real-time.
+The app has two sections:

+1. **Objectives**: Describes the goals and methodology of the project.
+2. **Text Analyzer**: Allows users to input news text and classify it as fake or real.

 The app performs the following steps:

 1. **Text Input**: Users can enter the news text they want to classify. 📝
 2. **Text Cleaning**: The app cleans the input text by removing stop words and punctuation. 🧹